bartkl/beets2mpd/README.md

 # `beets2mpd`
 This script generates a MPD tag cache file from a Beets database.

-This enables MPD tag caching sourced from the beets library database instead of from the audio file tags.
+It enables MPD tag caching sourced from the beets library database instead of from the audio file tags.

-Has only been used on Linux so far, but it should work on Windows and Mac as well.
+It has only been used on Linux so far, but it should work on Windows and Mac as well.
 Windows paths for music files are supported and tested.

 ## Installation
 Make sure you have Python 3.7 or higher installed.
 Other than that, there are no dependencies.